wise-agents/wise-agents/docs/communication.md

 ## STOMP Queue

-Per convention each agent listen on 2 queues, normally sharing the name with the Agent using them (not mandatory, its a configuration of the transport):
+Per convention each agent listens on 2 queues, normally sharing the name with the Agent using them (not mandatory, its a configuration of the transport):

 ```plain-text
 /queue/request/AgentName
 /queue/response/AgentName
 ```
-The first one is used to send request to the Agent and the second one to send answer back.
+The first one is used to send requests to the Agent and the second one to send answers back.

 ## WiseAgentMessage Schema